sebooo-o/Hen-10/plan.md

 <!-- Provide a brief overview of the business, its goals, and key highlights -->

 **Business Name:**
-Hen 10 s.r.o.
+Bourbon room s.r.o.
 **Location:**
-Trnava (najst adresu)
+Trnava Hlavná 29
 **Mission Statement:**

 **Vision:**